Prantik-Roychowdhury/Data-Science-Project/README.md

 # Data-Science-Project

-In this Project, you will be using all the skills that you have acquired throughout this course.
+In this Project, I used all the skills that you have acquired throughout the Introduction to Data Science course by Internshala Problem Statement
-Problem Statement
 Your client is a retail banking institution.
 Term deposits are a major source of income for a bank.